Peace, Positivity As Massive Women's March Hits D.C.

 Marchers reported that police were civil and participants were kind to one another, often looking after each other in the dense crowd.
 People were elbow-to-elbow and some said they couldn’t move for hours.

-Steve La Croix traveled from Seattle Washington to Michigan where he met members of his family.
-The rented and drove a bus overnight to the Women’s March.
+Steve La Croix traveled from Seattle to Michigan, where he met members of his family.
+They rented and drove a bus overnight to the Women’s March.
 He said that the atmosphere was collegial and participants were considerate.

 One criticism of the march has been that it seemed to have scattered ideas and took up too many issues, but those who were at the Women’s March said that is part of building a coalition.

-Dana Gwinn, 36, traveled to the march from the Bay Area and said there were many messages at the rally.
-Though there were numerous ideas, she believed it important to discuss all of them.
+Dana Gwinn, 36, traveled to the march from the Bay Area and said, though there were numerous ideas, she believed it important to discuss all of them.

 “There were a lot of messages,” Gwinn said.
 “I felt today like I felt on election night.
 I want to be mad about 15 different things, and everyone says you need to choose what your battle is going to be and stick to that one thing.